Wildlander-mod/wildlander-mod.github.io/11-Mod-Deep-Dives/Spell-Research.md

 1. Analyze - this will reveal clues about the associated archetypes
 2. Study (disenchant) Item – requires tongs _[v2.0+]_.
 Grants XP in archetypes and enchanting.
 Has a chance of destroying the item (details below)
 3. Break Item _[v2.0+ feature]_ – requires a blacksmith's hammer.
 Grants enchanting XP.

-**Note:** As of SR v2.1, the enchanting XP from breaking an enchanted item has been significantly reduced, and a new MCM setting has been added which allows the user to adjust it.

 When studying an artifact, the player can choose between _Primary_ properties and _Secondary_ properties.
 The primary properties relate to the base material of the item; e.g. enchanted weapon fragments usually have _Metal_ or _Weapon_ archetype as a primary.
 The secondary properties relate to the enchantment(s) of the item, which in most cases are other elemental archetypes.